Historic Charleston Foundation: Nathaniel Russell House

 The Nathaniel Russell House is a National Historic Landmark.
 The house is furnished with period antiques and works of art, many of the pieces having connections to the Russell family.
 The museum staff interpret the lives of the Russell family and the African-American slaves who lived on the property.
+The House was designated a National Historic Landmark in 1960 and added to the National Register of Historic Places in 1973.

 In 2007, Historic Charleston Foundation urged the City of Charleston to undertake the development of a new Preservation Plan to update its 1975 plan and donated $75,000 to begin the process as a part of its 60th anniversary celebration.
-Adopted in 2008, the plan's recommendations address myriad 21st century issues, including land use and zoning, public education of preservation issues, a detailed analysis of historic neighborhoods, affordable housing, transportation, and the design review process.
+Adopted in 2008, the plan's recommendations address 21st century issues, including land use and zoning, public education of preservation issues, a detailed analysis of historic neighborhoods, affordable housing, transportation, and the design review process.

-In 2008, HCF was recognized by the state of South Carolina with an "Angel Award," recognizing only 10 nonprofit organizations statewide as models of charitable organizations whose philanthropic funding effectively and efficiently support their missions.
+In 2008, HCF was recognized by the state of South Carolina with an "Angel Award," recognizing 10 nonprofit organizations statewide as models of charitable organizations whose philanthropic funding effectively and efficiently support their missions.
 In 2009, HCF and the city's new Preservation Plan were recognized by the National Trust for Historic Preservation with one of its national awards.

+In 2023, HCF voted to sell the house as part of new strategic plans, which caused concern among citizens of Charleston.
+The following year, they reversed their decision to sell.